Getting Started with Logic Builder

 | 7 | On Submit Workflow | Validate before workflow submission | Workflow → Builder |

-| 8 | Pre Request Line Approval | Validate before line approval | Workflow → Tasks |
+| 8 | On Request Line Approval | Validate on line approval | Workflow → Approve/Review Tasks |

-| 9 | Workflow Custom Task | Perform custom workflow tasks | Workflow → Tasks |
+| 9 | Workflow Custom Task | Perform custom workflow tasks | Workflow → Custom Tasks |

 | 10 | Deployment Tasks | Pre/post deployment operations | Deployment Configuration |